RawanAloula/NYC-Housing/README.md

 # NYC-Housing-
-Exploratory analysis and visualization of New York housing data.
+Exploratory analysis and minimalist theme visualization of New York housing data.